Cristián de la Fuente

 Cristián Andrés de la Fuente Sabarots (/es/; born March 10, 1974) is a Chilean actor, presenter, model and producer.
-He began his career appearing in the Chilean telenovelas before moving to United States for starring in television series Family Law (1999–2001) and Hidden Hills (2002–2003).
+He began his career appearing in Chilean telenovelas before moving to United States for starring in television series Family Law (1999–2001) and Hidden Hills (2002–2003).
 De la Fuente later made his big screen debut in the 2001 action film Driven and later appeared in films Vampires: Los Muertos (2002) and Basic (2003).
 In later years he was a regular cast member in In Plain Sight (2008–12) and Devious Maids (2015).
 De la Fuente also acted in a number of Spanish-language telenovelas.

-Early life
+Early life and education

 Cristian De la Fuente was born in Santiago, Chile, the only child of chemist Hugo de la Fuente (died 1996) and Adriana Sabarots, a homemaker of French descent.
 He served in the Chilean Air Force reserve prior to attending the Pontifical Catholic University of Chile, where he pursued a degree in civil engineering.